marcusoftnet/marcusoftnet.github.io/_posts/2016-04-18-flow-manager.md

 If quality is bad or people don't enjoy work it generally reflect badly on these two metrics two; creating rework or a slow / uneven flow.

-# Ah - it's a [insert favorite framework role here]
+# Ah - you're a [insert favorite framework role here]?
-Yes, maybe this is what an agile coach does.
-Or the scrum master.
-Or maybe even the development manager.
+Yes, maybe the above is part of what an *agile coach* does.
+Or the *scrum master*.
+Or maybe even the *development manager*.
 But I never seen that responsibilities spelled out for any of these roles.

 It's often a shared responsibility (and it still should be of course) that is implicitly understood to be important by everyone.
 Maybe one could try to make it the explicit responsibility for one person.

-My authority would also be more explicit and eaiser to understand than it is as a *coach*.
+My authority would also be more explicit and easier to understand than it is as a *coach*.
 As a flow manager I can have opinions and request about our work that could help it flow better.
 As a coach this is not really explicit, I've noticed.
 Why should a product owner listen to me as a coach?
 They should.
 They could - but it's not required.

 # Summary
 I think I could be a flow manager.
-I do want to try.

 <blockquote>Hi, I'm Marcus.
-I'm the flow manager here!</blockquote>
+I'm the flow manager here!
+I'm responsible for a good flow of ideas to working software</blockquote>

 I like that.
-I'm requesting that title now
+I'm requesting that title now!